pingcap/tidb/docs/design/2022-09-19-distributed-ddl-reorg.md

 }
 ```

 Consider that if all subtask information is added to the TiDB_ddl_reorg.reorg field, there may be a lock problem.
-It is added to the mysql.
-TiDB_background_subtask table, the specific structure is as follows:
+It is added to the mysql.tidb_background_subtask table, the specific structure is as follows:

 ```sql
 +---------------+------------+------+-------------+